kevonc/kevoncheung.com/content/articles/20201118-copywriting-dave-gerhardt.md

 ## Bonus: writing well is not enough on LinkedIn

-This is not from Dave, but I must bring it up because I see quite a lot of people writing better yet still don’t get the engagement they want.
+This is not from Dave, but I must bring it up because I see quite a lot of people writing better yet still don't get the engagement they want.

 You want to dedicate time to:

 - Remove irrelevant Linkedin connections

-- Clean up your feed by “Unfollow XXX”
+- Clean up your feed by "Unfollow XXX"

 - Now you only see relevant connections & your target audience